 According to most modern definitions of the term, espresso is a coffee that is extracted at 9-10 bars of pressure.
 From my research of the Moka Pot, it peaks at around 2 bars of pressure and is often lower than that.

 The Moka Pot is not a cheap work around for spending hundreds (or thousands) of dollars on an at-home espresso machine.
 It can make a delicious cup of coffee concentrate but make no mistake, it is not actually a stovetop espresso maker.
 An experienced espresso enthusiast will not be fooled by this faux espresso concoction.

 How to Brew With a Moka Pot

 As I mentioned previously, the Moka Pot is actually a pretty easy device to brew with and hone your skills.
-I recently left mine at my parents house with a few simple instructions and they were so pleased with the results that they would like to add one to their brewing arsenal.
+I recently left mine at my parents house with a few simple instructions.
+They were so pleased with the results that it has become their daily morning brewer.

 Some basic parameters

 General Moka Pot best practice is filling the filter basket completely with coffee and filling the boiler up to the fill line with water.
 If there is no fill line, fill the boiler up to the bottom of the relief valve.
 This means your brewing ratios are pretty much set.
 The only things you have to fiddle with are grind size and heating technique.

 IMPORTANT: DO NOT fill the boiler with water above the relief valve.
 The valve is there to relieve steam pressure should something go awry.
 If the valve is covered with water, it will not work as designed.